Grants and Funding Opportunities

 Click here to access website

-Lower Colorado River Authority (LCRA)-Recurring Deadlines; Next Application Period is Jul.
-1-31, 2024
+Lower Colorado River Authority (LCRA)-Recurring Deadlines Every January and July; Next Application Period is January 1-31, 2025

 Community Development Partnership Program